supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 # Prerequisites

 Before using Supabase MCP, ensure the following are installed and running:
-- Docker
 - (Optional) A Node.js package manager like npm, pnpm, bun, etc.
 - Supabase CLI

-## Docker Desktop

-Supabase CLI requires Docker to run the local development stack.

-1. Verify with: `docker version && echo "Docker is installed and running"`
-2. If Docker is not installed or not running, DO NOT proceed with Supabase setup.
-Direct the user to install Docker Desktop first: https://www.docker.com/products/docker-desktop

 ## Node.js package manager